jramos0/sovereign-university-data/courses/btc401/en.md

 ![Image](assets/2/2.webp)

-#### Marginal Utility and Bitcoin
+#### Marginal utility and Bitcoin

-The concept of marginal utility helps explain why Bitcoin, despite its digital nature, is valuable.
-Marginal utility suggests that the value of an additional unit of a good decreases as the supply of that good increases.
-Since Bitcoin has a finite supply, its marginal utility remains high, particularly as more people adopt it.
+The concept of marginal utility helps explain why Bitcoin is valuable despite its digital nature.
+Marginal utility suggests that the value of an additional unit of a good decreases as the supply of that good itself increases.
+Since Bitcoin has a finite supply, its marginal utility remains high, especially as more people adopt it.

-### Cypherpunk Ideals: Privacy, Decentralization, and Resistance to Control
+### Cypherpunk ideals: privacy, decentralization, and control resistance

-Bitcoin is not just a product of economic theory—it is also a direct response to the ideals of the Cypherpunk movement.
+Bitcoin is not just a product of economic theories — it is also a direct response to the ideals of the Cypherpunk movement.
 This movement, which emerged in the early 1990s, sought to protect individual privacy and freedom in an increasingly digital world.
-The Cypherpunks believed that cryptography could be used to resist surveillance and censorship by governments and corporations.
+The Cypherpunks believed that cryptography could be a powerful tool to resist surveillance and censorship by governments and corporations.

-- **Founders of the Cypherpunk Movement**: Key figures such as Eric Hughes, Timothy May, and John Gilmore pioneered the use of cryptography to create secure, private systems for communication and commerce.
+- **Founders of the Cypherpunk Movement**: key figures such as Eric Hughes, Timothy May, and John Gilmore pioneered the use of cryptography to create secure, private systems for communication and commerce.
 Bitcoin embodies these ideals by allowing individuals to transact without revealing their identities and without relying on centralized authorities.
 - **Bitcoin and Decentralization**: Bitcoin’s decentralized nature ensures that no single entity can control the network.
 This makes it resistant to censorship and manipulation, aligning with the Cypherpunk vision of a free and open internet.

-#### Privacy as a Core Principle
+#### Privacy as a core principle

 The importance of privacy in the Bitcoin network cannot be overstated.
 In traditional financial systems, transactions are monitored and controlled by central authorities, which can block or reverse payments.
 Bitcoin, by contrast, allows for pseudonymous transactions, meaning that while all transactions are recorded on the public blockchain, users’ identities are not directly tied to their Bitcoin addresses.